Wouldn’t it be great if you could add a new post to your WordPress website or blog, and the following would then happen … just from your post URL:

 Optional Permalink Settings

-You can change the ‘base’ tag or category of your URLs using the following structure:
+You can change the ‘base’ category or tag for your URLs using the following syntax:

 To something like this …